josalhor/pig-tutorial/tutorial.md

 ```

+In this example, we first load data from a CSV file using `LOAD` and specify the schema with `AS` to define the fields.
+Then, we apply filters with `FILTER` to get only records that meet a specific condition.
+Next, we use `GROUP` to group the data by a certain field, and then use `FOREACH` and aggregation functions such as `AVG` to perform calculations on each group.

 We also demonstrate how to join data from multiple datasets using `JOIN`, and how to project only specific fields from the joined data using `FOREACH`.
 We use `ORDER` to sort the data by a field in ascending or descending order.
 Additionally, we show how to clean and transform data using string functions such as `REPLACE` and `UPPER`, and how to store the cleaned data to a local CSV file using `STORE` and `PigStorage`.

 Note: This is just a simple example and Apache Pig provides many more advanced features, including support for complex data types, nested queries, parameter substitution, and debugging capabilities.